albertowd/live-telemetry/README.md

 ### CSV Log

 All engine and wheels logs are stored in the folder `Documents/Assetto Corsa/logs` within CSV files.
-It can be toggled in the options window (default is not to log).
+It can be toggled in the `Logging` button on options window (default is off).

    - LiveTelemetry_EN.csv - session engine data.
    - LiveTelemetry_[FL|FR|RL|RR].csv - session wheels data.